 This element has two subsections – product vision and market vision.

-On the other hand, market vision talks about your target customers who will be using your product and how that will benefit the business.
+On the other hand, market vision talks about your target customers using your product and how that will benefit the business.
 Market vision is the gist of the market plan to make a competitive offer.

-The vision of your company is followed by the mission statement.
-A mission is the action strategy for bringing the vision into reality.
-It is tactical and highly-detailed by nature.
+A mission is the action strategy for bringing the vision into a reality.
+Your mission should always be tactical and highly detailed.

 Do not confuse the mission with business plans because the mission provides insights into how the vision unfolds in reality.
 Mission statements help create a strategy towards the organization’s vision.